patricknelson/svelte-retag/README.md

 A web component wrapper for Svelte.
 Embeds your Svelte app or components inside custom elements using the light DOM _or_ shadow DOM.
 Automatically forwards all slots and attributes to your Svelte app.

+## Core features

+* **"Light" DOM:** Allows you to render your Svelte 3 components in the light DOM as usual, taking full advantage of global styles while still maintaining encapsulation of your component specific styles, utilizing web fonts and so on.
+* **Vite HMR:** Unlike Svelte 3, these custom elements are also compatible with Vite's HMR.
+It avoids the infamous error `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': the name "example-component" has already been used with this registry`
+* **Flexibility:** Allows you to define only the necessary components that need to be custom element tags.
+Use your component normally within Svelte (e.g. `<ExampleComponent />`) and as a custom element outside of Svelte ( e.g. `<example-component></example-component>`).
+* **Portability:** Freedom to utilize your Svelte components anywhere custom elements are supported (including in legacy applications, regardless of the stack).

 ## Why?

 Svelte 3 already allows you to compile your components to custom elements.
 However, it has a couple of flaws: